 Make a smoothie

-Making a lemon smoothie is a much better idea than juicing one; this is because the peel contains the highest concentration of vitamins, antioxidants etc. This way you get the full benefits from your lemon, and you can tone down the flavour by mixing it with sweeter fruits, superfoods and nut milks.
+Making a lemon smoothie is a much better idea than juicing one; this is because the peel contains the highest concentration of vitamins, antioxidants etc. This way you get the full benefits from your lemon, and you can tone down the flavour by mixing it with sweeter fruits, superfoods and nut milk.
 You can throw grated lemon into your smoothie too.

 So now you know about the myriad health benefits you can get from lemons, we are sure you are looking forward to incorporating them into your diet more regularly.
-MediMush recommend always keeping on top of your acidity levels through healthy, balanced diet; try our pH testing strips if you’re not sure what’s happening in your body.
+MediMush recommends always keeping on top of your acidity levels through a healthy, balanced diet; try our pH testing strips if you’re not sure what’s happening in your body.